-Great Southern Treasures – Where it all began…
+Great Southern Treasures – How it all began…

 Steeped in the heritage of our early settlers, this region of Western Australia offers a unique glimpse of the ‘backbone’ of our farming communities.
 Grand old homesteads, community halls and hotels through to large scale grain operations showcasing modern agriculture, add in some award-winning wineries, local produce, breathtaking scenery, wide open spaces just crawling with adventures to be had.

-Located in the Upper Great Southern, eight local governments of Broomehill-Tambellup, Cranbrook, Gnowangerup, Katanning, Kent, Kojonup, Plantagenet and Woodanilling, form the Great Southern Treasures.
+Located in the Upper Great Southern, eight local governments of Broomehill-Tambellup, Cranbrook, Gnowangerup, Jerramungup, Katanning, Kent, Kojonup, and Woodanilling, form the Great Southern Treasures.

 Take the road less travelled to discover one of Western Australia’s top tourist destinations.